ruth-mapr/drill/_docs/040-vagrant-setup.md

 vagrant ssh
 ```

-The password for vagrant user is 'vagrant'.
+The password for the vagrant user is `vagrant`.

 ### Setting up YARN/Hadoop
 To setup YARN/Hadoop inside VM, run the following yarn setup shell files:

 1. Run the first yarn setup shell command from the vagrant directory to create a user hduser in group hadoop.
 Be sure to remember the password that you provide for this user.
    ```
    cd /vagrant
    ./setup-yarn-1.sh
    ```

 2. Run the second yarn setup shell command as sudo.
    ```
    sudo su - hduser
    cd /vagrant